 Your broker is so much more than a platform for placing trades.
 In fact, some may say that it is a crucial step in one’s trading career, ensuring they pick the right one.

-As we mentioned, a stock broker must be licensed by a regulator body to buy and sell stocks on behalf of its clients.
+As we mentioned, a stockbroker must be licensed by a regulatory body to buy and sell stocks on behalf of its clients.
 Now, that does not necessarily mean that the stock broker actually makes the transaction for the client (although it could be the case).
 Instead, they may provide a trading platform and connect you directly to the exchange.
 Stockbrokers also provide other tools and services to attract clients and increase revenues.
 After all, there’s massive competition in the industry, and every broker must provide the best terms and conditions to get as many clients as possible.

 It is also worth mentioning that there are types of stockbrokers that serve as ‘brokers’ or market makers.
-While the traditional stockbroker connects investors to the exchange and acts as a middle man, a CFD broker essentially creates a derivative market and connects traders to buy and sell stocks and other assets in order to exchange the difference in the value of a particular asset.
+While the traditional stockbroker connects investors to the exchange and acts as a middleman, a CFD broker essentially creates a derivative market and connects traders to buy and sell stocks and other assets in order to exchange the difference in the value of a particular asset.
 Typically, CFD brokers are considered online discount brokers as they charge a spread only, meaning there are no fixed fees.

 What’s more, the role of a stockbroker can vary based on its business model.
 Full-service brokers – typically large investment banks like JP Morgan, Merrill Lynch, etc. – provide full client support, including customized support, investment advice, and portfolio management.
-In a sense, full-service broker works for their clients, conducting market research and buying and selling securities.
+In a sense, a full-service broker works for their clients, conducting market research and buying and selling securities.

 There are thousands of brokers out there, so how can you make sure you choose the right one for you?
 What features are you supposed to look for?

 Deposit options?
 Withdrawals?
 Fees?
 Leverage?
 Minimum deposit?
 Execution speed?
 Range of assets?
 Capital requirement?